wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 24.10 {#24-10}

+- The default authentication method has been changed from `default` to `native` for `external_api` users.
+If you relied on an `external_api` user using `saml` or `ldap` authentication you will need to update that user's authentication method to the desired value.
 - The Calls API is now tenant-aware for read operations.
 API calls from the root tenant now require the `recurse` argument.